 819 N Sweetzer Ave, West Hollywood, CA 90069

-We find this luxury hotel with bungalows in the heart of West Hollywood, and it’s a historically designated hotel, previously owned and lived in by Charlie Chaplin.
+When it comes to luxury hotels with bungalows, you’ll find this beautiful property in the heart of West Hollywood.
+It’s a historically designated hotel, previously owned and lived in by Charlie Chaplin.

 Situated around lavish greenery and numerous water fountains, there are 14 English bungalows that are named after celebrities who once called the hotel their private abode.
 This includes starlets such as Marilyn Monroe and Gloria Swanson.